How to Extend Your Working Holiday Visa

 Don’t let your gap year end just yet!

 Enjoying your working holiday in New Zealand so much that you want to stay a little longer?
-With three months of work in horticulture and viticulture (working with crops) in New Zealand, you can extend your visa for a further three months.
+With three months of work in horticulture and viticulture (working with crops) in New Zealand, you can extend your working holiday visa in New Zealand for a further three months.
 This will still have the conditions of your original working holiday visa, enabling you to carry on working to fund your travels in New Zealand.

 This guide will tell you about the application form you need to manually fill out and the evidence required.

-UK people check out: How to Extend Your Working Holiday Visa for UK Backpackers.
+UK people check out: How to Extend Your Working Holiday Visa for UK Backpackers and Canadians, head over to How to Extend a Working Holiday Visa for Canadian Backpackers.
 For further information on visa extensions, WorkingHolidayNewZealand.com explains things very well.

 We’ve devised this guide to help you understand the application form and what documents you need to provide.
 The sections covered are as follows:

 - The conditions of the working holidaymaker extension visa

 - How to fill in the application form, including evidence

 Finally, see where you can get advice for other visas in New Zealand.

 If you are on a valid working holiday visa in New Zealand, you can apply to extend your visa for another three months.
 This is called the working holidaymaker extension visa and can be applied for by manually filling out the SSE/WHE Work Visa Application (INZ 1153) and sending or handing it into your nearest Immigration NZ office.
 You cannot apply online.